 Fall – When we visited Yellowstone in October it had snowed heavily just a few days before our arrival.
 It was the first big snowfall of the year so we just missed those beautiful rustic fall colors.
 September would be a fantastic alternative if you prefer to avoid crowds and enjoy cooler temperatures.

-A few days before our Yellowstone visit, we were lucky enough to experience stunning fall colors in South Dakota.
+A few days before our Yellowstone visit, we were lucky enough to experience stunning fall colors hiking the gorgeous trail to Black Elk Peak in South Dakota.

 Yellowstone in Winter